What to Do When Your Heater Won’t Turn Off!

-Sometimes having the heat turn off is as easy as changing an incorrect thermostat setting.
+Sometimes having the heat turn off is as simple as adjusting an incorrect thermostat setting.

 Your thermostat has two settings, “auto” and “on,” that manage your heating system’s blower motor.

-“Auto” indicates the furnace blower will only operate when the furnace does.
+“Auto” means the furnace blower will only run when the furnace does.

-“On” means the furnace blower will operate continuously.
-This constant air flow can help with heat distribution but will also increase your power bill and lead to wear and tear on your furnace.
+“On” indicates the furnace blower will operate constantly.
+This constant air flow can help with heat distribution but will also drive up your power bill and increase wear and tear on your furnace.

-If your thermostat is switched to "on," it will seem like your furnace is not turning off, but it's really just the furnace blower you're hearing.
-Changing it to "auto" should solve the problem.
-It will also help you spend less money on your energy costs.
+If your thermostat is set to “on,” it will seem like your furnace is not turning off, but it’s really just the furnace blower you’re noticing.
+Switching it to “auto” should resolve the problem.
+It will also help you save money on your energy costs.

 Check Your Temperature Setting

-Remember that if it's very cold outside, your furnace will have to operate much longer than usual to keep your home cozy.
-This is due to a large temperature difference between the cold air outside and the warm indoors.
+Keep in mind that if it’s extremely cold outside, your furnace will have to run much longer than normal to keep your home cozy.
+This is because of a large temperature difference between the cold air outside and the warm indoors.

-As a check, you can try decreasing the thermostat to match the room.
+As a test, you can try reducing the thermostat to correspond with the room.
 Then, wait a couple of minutes.
-This should make the furnace shut off in a few minutes.
+This should make the furnace shut off momentarily.

-If you use a programmable thermostat, it's likely battery powered.
-You can test replacing the batteries to see if that solves the problem.
-If it doesn't or if there's wiring to your electrical system, shift it to "off."
+If you have a programmable thermostat, it’s probably battery powered.
+You can try putting in new batteries to see if that solves the problem.
+If it doesn’t or if there’s wiring to your electrical system, switch it to “off.”

-If your furnace won't turn off after you switch it to "off," you will need to turn off the power.
+If your furnace won’t turn off after you move it to “off,” you will need to turn off the power.

 Turn Off the Power

-- Head to your breaker box and locate the breaker marked "furnace."
-Move the breaker switch to the right to shut off power.
+- Head to your breaker box and locate the breaker labeled “furnace.”
+Push the breaker switch to the right to shut off power.

-- Next, look for the specific power switch to your heating system.
-It looks like a light switch and is located on or close to your furnace.
+- Next, look for the dedicated power switch to your heating system.
+It’s similar to a light switch and can be found on or near your furnace.
 Push the switch down to cut power.

 - Your furnace should be turned off now.

-If you had to switch off your system at the breaker, call us at 678-235-9699 for professional service, as you may require furnace repair.
+If you had to switch off your system at the breaker, contact us at 866-397-3787 for professional service, as you may need furnace repair.

 What Causes a Furnace to Keep Running?

-Sometimes fixing this problem can be as simple as replacing your air filter or adjusting thermostat settings.
-In other situations, you might need a professional when your heater won't turn off.
+Sometimes correcting this problem can be as easy as replacing your air filter or adjusting thermostat settings.
+In other situations, you might need a professional when your heater won’t turn off.

 Fan Limit Switch Needs to Be Replaced

-The furnace fan limit switch controls your furnace's blower motor.
-If the switch goes bad, it might seem like your furnace running nonstop, even though just the blower is running.
+The furnace fan limit switch regulates your furnace’s blower motor.
+If the switch goes bad, it might sound like your furnace running nonstop, even though just the blower is going.

-You might notice a furnace error code if there's an issue with the limit switch.
-Your furnace will communicate using a flashing red light on the front of your heating system.
+You might notice a furnace error code if there’s a problem with the limit switch.
+Your furnace will communicate through a blinking red light on the front of your heating system.

-Our Experts can identify and correct any problems you're having with your furnace blower motor.
-Often this can involve replacement parts, like the control board, faulty wiring or the fan switch itself.
+Our Experts can identify and correct any issues you’re having with your furnace blower motor.
+Sometimes this can involve replacement parts, such as the control board, faulty wiring or the fan switch itself.

 Like other things in your home, your thermostat can break down over time and need to be replaced.
-If it's time for a new one, ask us about installing a smart thermostat.
+If you’re due for a new one, ask us about installing a smart thermostat.

-These thermostats make it easy to save energy, since they develop an energy-efficient heating and cooling schedule based on your preferences.
-Additionally, you'll be able to adjust and keep tabs on your thermostat from just about anywhere with your phone.
+These thermostats make it simple to save energy, because they create an energy-efficient heating and cooling schedule according to your preferences.
+Additionally, you’ll be able to adjust and keep tabs on your thermostat from just about anyplace with your phone.

 Air Ducts Are Leaking

 Your furnace uses ductwork to circulate hot air to vents across your home.
-If your home or ductwork is older, your furnace might be operating all the time since the ductwork is leaking hot air in the attic.
+If your home or ductwork is older, your furnace might be running constantly because the ductwork is leaking hot air in the attic.

-Diagnosing this leaky ductwork and other airflow issues can be challenging to resolve on your own, since it's hidden behind walls and ceilings.
+Identifying this leaky ductwork and other airflow problems can be tricky to troubleshoot on your own, since it’s concealed behind walls and ceilings.
 Our Experts can help with diagnosing and handling any air duct repair service that you require.

 Depend on Our Experts for All Your Furnace Repair Needs

-Troubleshooting furnace problems can be annoying, particularly when it impacts your comfort, energy efficiency and heating bill.
-When it comes to furnaces, there's a reason why we say we're Experts in our industry.
-You can depend on our ACE-certified technicians to solve your problem quickly and affordably.
-And what's even better, we stand behind our HVAC system repairs with a 100% satisfaction guarantee for one year.* Call us at 678-235-9699 to schedule your appointment now.
+Troubleshooting furnace problems can be inconvenient, especially when it impacts your comfort, energy efficiency and heating bill.
+When it comes to furnaces, there’s a reason why we say we’re Experts in our field.
+You can rely on our ACE-certified technicians to resolve your problem quickly and affordably.
+And what’s even better, we stand behind our HVAC system repairs with a 100% satisfaction guarantee for one year.* Call us at 866-397-3787 to book your appointment now.